Ebazhanov/linkedin-skill-assessments-quizzes/kotlin/kotlin-quiz.md

 - [ ] `println(b?.length ??
 0)`
 - [ ] `println(b == null?
 0: b.length)`

 #### Q18.
-In the file main.kt, you ae filtering a list of integers and want to use an already existing function, removeBadValues.
+In the file main.kt, you are filtering a list of integers and want to use an already existing function, removeBadValues.
 What is the proper way to invoke the function from filter in the line below?

 ```kotlin
 val list2 = (80..100).toList().filter(_____)